 By the time we all got out there, about six inches of snow had fallen, but the falling precipitation was already transformed into all rain. which means not only were we going to get wet, but the snow would be unbearably heavy.
 And as much as I like a good workout, there is no good way to shovel heavy, wet snow without straining one’s back.

-Yet, braving the elements, we put in our time and hard work, and gradually removed the offending snow.
+Yet, braving the elements, we put in our time and hard work, and gradually removed the offending precipitation.

 Shortly after I had been working, I began to realize that my otherwise warm down coat and thick jeans were beginning to soak through.